 Deloitte LLP ("Deloitte") has been the external auditor of the Corporation and of iA Insurance since 1940.
-In 2022 and 2021, the Corporation paid out the following fees to Deloitte:
+The Corporation has incurred the following fees with Deloitte for various services rendered during the last two financial years:

-2022 (thousands of dollars) 2021 (thousands of dollars) Audit Fees These fees were incurred to audit the financial statements of iA Financial Corporation, iA Insurance, and its segregated funds.
-3,697 2,575 Audit Fees of Subsidiaries These fees were incurred to audit the financial statements of certain subsidiaries of iA Financial Corporation, except for iA Insurance.
-2,104 2,023 Total Audit Fees 5,801 4,598 Audit-related Fees These fees were incurred for assurance and related services that are reasonably related to the performance of the audit or review of the financial statements such as special reports, services related to the issuance of share capital, employee benefit plans and additional work related to the adoption of IFRS 9 and IFRS 17.
-2,308 938 Tax Fees 38 - Other Fees (fees for non-audit-services) These fees were incurred for risk management, support services in technology development, information security and strategic development of working spaces.
-340 428 Total 8,487 5,964
+2023 (thousands of dollars) 2022 (thousands of dollars) Audit Fees These fees were incurred to audit the financial statements of iA Financial Corporation, iA Insurance, and its segregated funds.
+4,151 3,162 Audit Fees of Subsidiaries These fees were incurred to audit the financial statements of certain subsidiaries of iA Financial Corporation, except for iA Insurance.
+2,797 2,291 Total Audit Fees 6,948 5,453 Audit-related Fees These fees were incurred for assurance and related services that are reasonably related to the performance of the audit or review of the financial statements such as special reports, services related to the issuance of share capital, additional work related to the adoption of IFRS 17 and IFRS 9 and audit work on externally managed properties.
+1,526 3,613 Tax Fees 0 31 Other Fees (fees for non-audit-services) These fees were incurred for consulting services related to cybersecurity strategy, external industry analysis and risk management.
+852 387 Total 9,326 9,484